Gwen Stefani Had No Idea Who Blake Shelton Was Before She Joined ‘The Voice’

 She then added, “I didn’t even know that he was a human being on this planet.”

-Stefani was still married to former husband Gavin Rossdale – with whom she shares her three children – while Shelton was still wed to fellow country star Miranda Lambert.
+Gwen was still married to former husband Gavin Rossdale – with whom she shares her three children – while Blake was still wed to fellow country star Miranda Lambert.

 The twosome then surprised the world when they went public with their relationship in October 2015 following their respective splits with their former partners.

-In the new radio interview, Gwen then went on to explain how much she’s learned from her boyfriend – who she’s now been dating pretty seriously for the past four years – particularly when it comes to his encyclopaedic knowledge of all things country music.
+In the new radio interview, Gwen then went on to explain how much she’s learned from her boyfriend – who she’s now been dating pretty seriously for the past four years – particularly when it comes to his encyclopedic knowledge of all things country music.

 “He is literally a country jukebox,” she continued of her boyfriend during the radio interview this week.
 “He knows every single song forever, he’s incredible like that.
 I just love that we’re so from different genres.”